JuneStepp/OneLauncher/README.md

 # Basic Use

- Simply download the appropriate executable for you operating system and double click it!
+ Simply download the appropriate executable for your operating system and double click it!

 # Development Install